 - Compare and contrast the physical properties of the Jovian planets.

-- Differentiate between moons, dwarf planets, asteroids and comets.
+- Compare and relate moons, dwarf planets, asteroids and comets.

 - Compare and contrast optical and radio telescopes.